 Lord, we acknowledge the reality of suffering.
 Remind us of Your love and comfort when we endure suffering.
 Reassure us that You are with us and walk through the fires with us.
 Let us fervently believe that You will never leave us or forsake us even in the greatest suffering we endure.
 Thank You that we are always held by Your gracious and loving arms and that we need not fear.

 F.B.
 Meyer, Our Daily Walk (Grand Rapids, Zondervan, 1982, March 21.

-Leanne Payne, Restoring the Christian Soul Through Healing Prayer (Grand Rapids, Baker Books, 1991), 146.
+Leanne Payne, The Healing Presence (Grand Rapids, Baker Books, 1995), p.
+207.

-Meditation prepared by Sarah Colyn, drawing on the writings and ministry of Leanne Payne.
+Meditation prepared by Mary Carrington, drawing on the writings and ministry of Leanne Payne.